BNN-UPC/GNNetworkingChallenge/README.md

 The following packages are required:
 * Tensorflow == 2.1.0.
 You can install it following the official [Tensorflow 2 installation guide.](https://www.tensorflow.org/install)
 * NetworkX >= 2.4.
 You can install it using *pip* following the official [NetworkX installation guide.](https://networkx.github.io/documentation/stable/install.html)
+* Pandas >= 0.24.
+You can install it using *pip* following the official [Pandas installation guide.](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)

 ### Testing the installation
 In order to test the installation, we provide a toy dataset that contains some random samples.
 You can simply verify your installation by executing the [main.py](/code/main.py) file.